arnhemcr/financial/README.md

 A transaction is the transfer of an amount of currency from one account to another on a date.
 It is described by a memo and code, also known as the transaction's description and type respectively.
-A transaction belong to an account known as this account.
+A transaction belongs to an account known as this account.

 This package offers: